 “When he experiences spiritual euphoria, he is a whirlwind of Godly activity; when he is depressed, he is a spiritual incompetent.
 He constantly seeks new and fresh spiritual experiences and uses them to determine the Word of God.
 His ‘inner feelings’ become the ultimate test of truth.”

 “The sensuous Christian goes his merry way until he encounters the pain of life that is not so merry and he folds.
 He usually ends up embracing a kind of ‘relational theology’ (that most dreadful curse on modern Christianity) where personal relationships and experience take precedence over the Word of God.
-If the scripture calls us to action that may jeopardize a personal relationship, then the scripture must be compromised.
+If Scripture calls us to action that may jeopardize a personal relationship, then Scripture must be compromised.
 The highest law of the sensuous Christian is that bad feelings must be avoided at all cost” (by R. C. Sproul, Knowing Scripture, pp. 26-27).